rokeller/spartan/README.md

   -h, --help                        help for spartan
 ```

-For example, the follogin command starts the `spartan` web server for static
+For example, the following command starts the `spartan` web server for static
 content from the directory `/path/to/web` and exposing it on the sub-path `/web/`
 through the HTTP interface: